kieranwv/astro-theme-vitesse/README.md

 # vitesse-astro-theme

-🏕 Vitesse blog and portfolio theme for Astro.
+🏕 Vitesse theme for Astro blog, supports Vue and UnoCSS.